V4Fire/Core/src/core/functools/trait/README.md

   abstract bar(): string;

   /**
-   * A method that have the default implementation.
+   * The method that have the default implementation.
    * The implementation is placed as a static method.
    */
    bla(a: number): number {